-When evaluating the type and severity of a breach, PRDOH shall consider both, the intent and the recipient.
+When evaluating the type and severity of a breach, PRDOH shall consider intent and recipient.
 When analyzing intent in a PII breach, this refers to whether the information was compromised intentionally, unintentionally or if the intent is unknown.
-PRDOH will also evaluate if the recipient of disclosed PII is known, unknown, as well as the trustworthiness of that recipient, if it is a known recipient.17 This evaluation will provide a frame of reference of the risk associated with the potential or confirmed PII breach.
+PRDOH will also evaluate if the recipient of disclosed PII is known, unknown, as well as the trustworthiness of that recipient, if it is a known recipient.26 This evaluation will provide a frame of reference of the risk associated with the potential or confirmed PII breach.